 I’ve noticed websites where composers will render any song into instrumental arrangements of your choosing, paying less than $100 for the score.
 Want Taylor Swift arranged for string quartet?
 It’s yours.

-Music is a key to preserving tradition.
-What do you think when you hear Gregorian chant?
+Music is key to preserving tradition.
+What do you think when you hear a Gregorian chant?
 You think of holy spaces and calming spirituality.
 What do you think when you hear a military march?
 You think of wartime heroics and patriotism.
 What about rap and pop?
 You think of an ebullient lifestyle.
 Love songs conjure up deep feelings of affection.
 It’s the same with movie soundtracks.
 We love them because they help us recall the movie itself.

-All of these genres are made from the same building blocks, and they are ported from person to person, place to place, and generation to generation, using the very technology of notation invented one thousand years ago, without which we would be reduced to oral traditions alone.
+All of these genres are made from the same building blocks, and they are ported from person to person, place to place, and generation to generation, using the very technology of notation invented 1,000 years ago, without which we would be reduced to oral traditions alone.
 With printed music, we can recreate traditions on the spot, which we do every Oktoberfest thanks in part to the music we hear.

-The music, the beer, the sausage, the pretzels, the cheeses, the silly outfits, and the smiles on every face: it all goes together to form a beautiful community event.
+The music, the beer, the sausage, the pretzels, the cheeses, the silly outfits, and the smiles on every face: It all goes together to form a beautiful community event.
 I find these particularly appealing because the joy is so contained within a small and humane scale, not a grand extravaganza but rather normal people seeking out community experiences on fall weekends, the very essence of what makes life in the United States so beautiful.

 Oktoberfest kicks off a succession of holiday events from Halloween through New Year’s, nearly a third of the year marked by music, food, family, and community, the celebration of all that is wonderful about life itself.
 We have grown accustomed to seeking answers to national problems on a national level.
 The truth is that the answers to what we seek might be much closer to home, in the festivals and celebrations in our own communities right where we live.